String Quartet No. 14 (Schubert)

 The String Quartet No. 14 in D minor, D 810, known as Death and the Maiden, is a piece by Franz Schubert that has been called "one of the pillars of the chamber music repertoire".
-It was composed in 1824, after the composer suffered a serious illness and realized that he was dying.
+It was composed in 1824, after the composer suffered from a serious illness and realized that he was dying.
 It is named for the theme of the second movement, which Schubert took from a song he wrote in 1817 of the same title.
+But, writes Walter Willson Cobbett, all four movements of the quartet are welded "into a unity under the pressure of a dominating idea - the dance of death."

 The quartet was first played in 1826 in a private home, and was not published until 1831, three years after Schubert's death.